 Cortisol

 Cortisol is a stress hormone linked to your fight-or-flight reaction.
 It helps you react quickly to danger, releasing glucose into the bloodstream and increasing blood pressure.
 Short term, cortisol is a good thing and essential for life.
-But if chronic stress is present, cortisol can remain elevated for too long, affecting many aspects of health, including adrenal function and HPA axis dysregulation
+But if chronic stress is present, cortisol can remain elevated for too long, affecting many aspects of health, including adrenal function and HPA axis dysregulation10.

 Hypothalamic–pituitary–adrenal (HPA) axis dysregulation, or what many call adrenal fatigue, can occur after your body has been pumping out stress hormones for too long, resulting in burnout and hormone imbalance.

-Caffeine increases cortisol levels, and this influence may be even more significant if other stressors are present.
+Caffeine11 increases cortisol levels, and this influence may be even more significant if other stressors are present.
 Let's say you're exhausted, stressed, and not sleeping well.
 Coffee gets you out of bed, and you sip all day to fight off the need for a nap, but then despite all that fatigue, you can't fall asleep at night.

 While caffeine may seem to help, it is actually becoming part of the problem.
 The impact on the central nervous system combined with excessive cortisol, and you've got a recipe for HPA axis dysregulation.